Songs with Earlier Histories Than the Hit Version

 From the wiki: “‘Ballad of a Teenage Queen’ was written in 1957 by Jack Clement.
 Clement was, at the time, a producer and engineer for Sam Phillips at Sun Records.
 Subsequently, Clement worked with future stars such as Roy Orbison, Carl Perkins and Johnny Cash.
 (Most notably, he discovered and recorded Jerry Lee Lewis while Phillips was away on a trip to Florida.)

-“The song of ‘… Teenage Queen’ is that of a ‘small town girl’ (the prettiest the townsfolk have ever seen) who loved the boy next door, who is employed at the candy store.
+“The song of ‘… Teenage Queen’ is that of a small-town girl (‘the prettiest we’ve ever seen’) who loved the boy next door, who is employed at the candy store.
 She was taken to Hollywood by a movie scout where she became famous, leaving the boy.
 Eventually she sold all her fame to go back to the boy from the candy store because amid it all she was unhappy without him.

 “First recorded by Clement, ‘Ballad of a Teenage Queen’ would be covered by Johnny Cash for his 1958 album, Sings the Songs That Made Him Famous, with background vocals by The Tennessee Two.
 Cash’s recording hit #1 on the US Country charts and peaked at #14 on the Billboard Hot 100.